SanjaySinghRajpoot/YT_fetch_api/readme.md

 # YT Fetch Api
-An API to fetch latest videos from youtube sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.
+In this project we will fetch the latest videos from youtube those will be sorted in reverse chronological order of their publishing date-time,this will be for a given tag/search query in a paginated response.

 The server fetches latest videos async after every 10 minutes and saves it to the db.